 A recent report from the World Health Organization indicates that depression directly affects an estimated 350 million people worldwide.
-It can be deeply debilitating, influencing everything from self-esteem and motivation to physically well-being and the capacity for enjoyment.
+It can be deeply debilitating, influencing everything from self-esteem and motivation to physical well-being and the capacity for enjoyment.

 People who haven’t dealt with depression sometimes find it hard to understand what it’s actually like to be depressed on a daily basis.
 In truth, it can feel like being trapped inside a prison in your own mind, or like an endlessly dark day.